|

 films requiring special effects and a shrewd commentary on America's forgotten

 fascination with the Dionne Quintuplets.
-And Midnight in Paris, even if
+And Midnight in Paris (2011), even

-it is not quite as original as my wife imagined, very effectively employs the
+if it is not quite as original as my wife imagined, very effectively employs

-1920s, where he befriends the writers he has long admired, Ernest Hemingway,
+befriends the writers he has long admired, Ernest Hemingway, Gertrude Stein,

-who seem most concerned with impressing other people until they realize that it
+concerned with impressing other people until they realize that it is much

-is much better to simply relax and be themselves—a lesson that, perhaps,
+better to simply relax and be themselves—a lesson that, perhaps, Allen

-Allen recognizes that he must keep learning himself.
-For manifestly, Woody
+recognizes that he must keep learning himself.
+For manifestly, Woody Allen is

-Allen is at his worst when he is striving to emulate Fellini or Ingmar Bergman,
+at his worst when he is striving to emulate Fellini or Ingmar Bergman, and at

 To underline